osmandi/higor/README.md

 # higor
-Dataframe for Golang, simple but powerfull
+Dataframe for Golang, simple but powerful